rdybka/vht/doc/vht.1.md

 - Controllers
     - ctrl-click - add controller node
     - double click a node to link/unlink
-    - inner nodes can be smoothed with wouse wheel
+    - nodes can be shaved with wouse wheel
 - Timeline
     - left-click on a hint - create a clone of main sequence
     - ctrl+left-click on a strip - place clone